Do you question your belief? Do you wonder if other people question theirs?

 Follow me on my Journey Of Belief.

-That took the effort on my part to go around the entity that was my mother, including distancing myself from her, and to truly learning who my dad was.
+That took an effort on my part to go around the entity that was my mother, including distancing myself from her, and to truly learning who my dad was.

 And if you don’t believe in Him, that life should still be celebrated as they had left their mark on this earth, and had exited the stage.